PWabuthu/cloud-engineer-portfolio/01-terraform-aws-foundation/01-terraform-aws-foundation/terraform/phase2-plan.md

 - Networking behaves exactly the same.
 - SSH access works as expected.
 - Infrastructure can be destroyed and recreated cleanly.
+- Starting small: VPC first, then subnets, then routing.